stephen1cowley/doubt-injection/README.md

 - Create a holiday list of things I need to run (GSM8K will be required to show how performance degrades across a different task.) <--- By Tuesday

 ### Tomorrow:
-- Collate results from overnight experiment
+- Collate results from overnight experiment, make graph, discuss it in thesis draft format.
 - From river problem, do simple string analysis to find mentions of substrings.
 Make use of all these responses to analyse! <---- Not difficult!!!